KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

     plt.tight_layout()
     plt.show()

-The score peak is highlighted within the red rectangle, and for this example is located at 111, 240.
-Therefore, the maximum similariy is obtained when translating the template so that is center of mass is at position 111, 240 within the target.
+The score peak is located within the red rectangle at 111, 240.
+Therefore, the maximum similariy is obtained when translating the template so that its center of mass is at position 111, 240.
 This convention used in |project| to represent in scores and candidates is analogous to other tools and figuratively explained in a `skimage tutorial <https://scikit-image.org/docs/stable/auto_examples/features_detection/plot_template.html>`_

 The identity matrix is the corresponding rotation matrix for this peak.
-Different approaches are used to express rotations and translations. |project| centeres rotations around the center of mass and applies translations subsequently by default. match_template.py follows this default behaviour.
+Different approaches are used to express rotations and translations. |project| centeres rotations around the center of mass and applies translations subsequently by default.

 The following sections explain the output of ``match_template.py`` and outline the peak calling procedure used by ``postprocess.py``.